rolandcoops/Gradiate/readme.md

 1. Include */lib/Gradiate.js* in your build

-2. Gradiate.get( count, array ) is revealed in global.
+2. 'Gradiate.get( count, array )'' is revealed in global.

 ```javascript